StackStorm/orquesta/docs/source/languages/orchestra.rst

 =============================

 The Orchestra workflow DSL (Domain Specific Language) is the native DSL for the Orchestra workflow engine.
-This DSL is a derivative of
+This DSL is derived from
 `OpenStack Mistral <https://docs.openstack.org/mistral/latest/user/wf_lang_v2.html>`_.

 Workflow Model